tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 * **Git**.
 [Git](https://git-scm.com/) is a version control tool developers often use to collaborate on code.
 For Windows, see [https://gitforwindows.org/](https://gitforwindows.org/) to set up Git and the Git BASH terminal emulator.
 For Mac, see [Downloading Git](https://git-scm.com/download/mac) and also consider installing [iTerm2](https://iterm2.com/).
 * **GitHub account**.
 [GitHub](https://github.com) will be used for various activities and is commonly used as an authentication service for developer tools.
 If you don't already have a GitHub account, sign up for one.
 * **Stoplight account**.
 [Stoplight](https://next.stoplight.io/) provides visual modeling tools for working with the OpenAPI specification.
 Create a Stoplight account using your GitHub credentials.
 (You don't need the app.)
+* **OpenWeatherMap API key**.
+We'll be using the [OpenWeatherMap API](https://openweathermap.org/) for some exercises.
+It might take a couple of hours for the API key to activate, so it's best if you get the API key ahead of time.
+Then when you get to the OpenWeatherMap API activities, you'll be all set.
+To get your (free) OpenWeatherMap API key, go to [https://openweathermap.org/](https://openweathermap.org/).
+Click **Sign Up** in the top nav bar and create an account.
+After you sign up, sign in and find your default API key from the developer dashboard.
+It’s under the API Keys tab.
+Copy the key into a place you can easily find it.

 ## Video recordings